laqieer/Event-Assembler/README2.txt

 -Made disassembly work again; changed auto-adding of _0x codes to not mess up disassembly.
 -Changed disassemblies to use ASSERT for stronger protection over just MESSAGE-ing the currentOffset.
 -Changed scripts to take/output .event files by default.

+V11.0.1
+-Aliased #inctevent as #inctext for backwards compatability with V10.1.1

 -------------------
 Additional Credits: